-Are you trying to binge-watch your favorite show, but Netflix keeps crashing on your iPad?
+Are you trying to binge-watch your favorite show on Netflix, but the app keeps crashing on your iPad?
 Netflix is one of the most popular streaming video apps in the world.
-Though it works well on most devices, it sometimes crashes on the iPad, becoming a fun-crusher for its users.
+Though it works well on most devices, why does Netflix keep crashing on your iPad?

 Why does Netflix keep crashing on my iPad?